leyiang/Spark/README.md

 # Spark
-Find inspriation for you design.
+Find inspiration for you design.